Free personalized radio that

 The group came together in 1993 when Melanie Blatt and Shaznay Lewis began recording and writing at a studio on All Saints Road in London's Ladbroke Grove.
 The duo hooked up with R&B vocalist Simone Rainford and released a single for ZTT Records in 1995 before they parted ways with Rainford and were dumped by the label.
 Undeterred, Blatt and Lewis recruited native Canadian Nicole Appleton and, later, her big sister Natalie, to make All Saints a quartet.

 With the help of friend Karl Gordon (formerly part of the British rap ensemble Outlaw Posse), All Saints recorded a demo of the song "I Know Where It's At."
 New manager John Benson signed the girls to London Records and connected them with top-flight producers Nellee Hooper (Massive Attack, Björk) and Cameron McVey (Neneh Cherry).
-Fully recorded, "I Know Where It's At" hit number four on the British charts and crossed over throughout Europe and Asia.
+Once finished, "I Know Where It's At" hit number four on the British charts and crossed over throughout Europe and Asia.

 By 1997, All Saints had reached the top spot with their second single, "Never Ever."
 The quartet released their self-titled debut album in November 1997, and began to grow in America as well, hitting the Top 40 with "I Know Where It's At."
 By 1998, All Saints was certified platinum in the U.S. and five-times platinum in the U.K., but rumors of a split in the group started to brew.
 Blatt was expecting her first child with Jamiroquai's Stuart Zender and gossip claimed she was leaving All Saints.
 Appleton was also rumored to have walked out on the band after the group failed to show up for the Smash Hits Poll Winners' celebration that year.